-Enable time shift Select this checkbox to record the stream content and broadcast it after a specified delay.
-To deploy an input stream that uses the current stream's time shift, you need to configure a "Delayed" input stream.
-(See Adding Delayed Streams).
-Maximum delay [hh:mm:ss] (for Time Shift enabled) Specify the maximum time delay of this input.
 Enable multicast on pull outputs Select this checkbox to enable the transmission of this stream's outputs as multicast.
 A Zixi receiver that will pull the stream will receive it in multicast.
 By default Zixi Broadcaster is configured to allow transparent fallback to unicast if it is out of the LAN.
 Requires enabling Multicast Pull in the Settings.
 Multicast-Only (for multicast enabled) Selecting this checkbox will force the transmission of this stream only in multicast.
 Enable Encryption Select this checkbox to encrypt the Input stream.
 For more information, see Encrypting an Input Stream in Zixi Broadcaster.
 Encryption type (for Encryption enabled) Specify the type of Encryption (AES 128/192/256).
 Encryption key (for Encryption enabled) Click Generate to generate an encryption key.
 The generated encryption key must be sent to the end-user to decipher the received encoded stream.
-Recording parameters Select this checkbox to customize the recording parameters.
-Destination Type Select the radio button for the desired storage type and then fill in the relevant parameters.
-Record to disk - the recording is saved on the local disk.
+Recording parameters Select this checkbox to customize the recording parameters. - Select the radio button for the desired storage type and then fill in the relevant parameters.
+Destination Type • Record to disk - the recording is saved on the local disk.
 It is possible to record to an external destination by replacing the default storage location with a symbolic link.
 To learn more, see Using an External Storage section.
 Record to S3 - the file is saved to your AWS S3 Bucket.
 The mechanism uses AWS multipart upload.
 Amazon advises to define a lifetime rule for objects on destination bucket.
 Record to Disk Parameters